 \section{Timelike Subregion and Holographic Volume}

+In standard holographic constructions, a subregion is defined as a spatial domain on a constant-time slice.
+In contrast, here we consider timelike subregions, namely codimension-one regions that extend along the time direction while being localized in space.
+Such regions have appeared in the study of timelike entanglement entropy and pseudo-entropy.
+These objects should not be interpreted as subsystems in the usual quantum information sense, since they do not admit a tensor factorization of the Hilbert space.
+Rather, they encode information about the evolution of a spatial region over a finite time interval.

-Following \cite{Doi:2022iyj,Doi:2023zaf}, we consider a timelike boundary subregion embedded in an AdS$_{d+2}$ spacetime with $d\ge 1$.
+Following \cite{Doi:2022iyj,Doi:2023zaf}, we consider a timelike boundary subregion in an AdS$_{d+2}$ spacetime with $d \ge 1$.
 The bulk geometry is described by the metric

-where $y$ is a fixed spectator coordinate, $X_{d-1}$ denotes the $(d-1)$-dimensional transverse space, and $R$ is the AdS radius.
-The boundary subsystem is chosen as a timelike hyperbolic region $\xi^2 \le \frac{T^2}{4}$, with $T$ the boundary time interval.
-The corresponding area functional takes the form
+where $y$ is a spectator coordinate, $X_{d-1}$ denotes the $(d-1)$-dimensional hyperbolic space (in pure AdS), and $R$ is the AdS radius.
+The boundary subsystem is chosen to be a timelike hyperbolic region defined by $\xi^2 \le \frac{T^2}{4}$, with $T$ the boundary time interval.